1st April 2023

 • Acute radiation symptoms include vomiting, headache, nausea, diarrhea, bleeding and hair loss, and radiation sickness is fatal for many within weeks or months.

-• The survivors of the bomb, known as “hibakusha”, also experienced longer term effects, including high risks of thyroid and leukemia, and Hiroshima and Nagasaki experienced high rates of cancer .
+• The survivors of the bomb, known as “hibakusha”, also experienced longer term effects, including high risks of thyroid cancer and leukemia, and Hiroshima and Nagasaki experienced high rates of cancer .

 • Of the 50,000 radiation victims in the two cities studied by the Radiation Effects Research Foundation of Japan and the United States, about 100 died of leukemia and 850 suffered from radiation-induced cancer.